opentok/Opentok-Java-SDK/README.md

 Sessions," above).

 For composed archives, you can dynamically set the archive layout (while the archive is being recorded) using the `OpenTok.setArchiveLayout(String archiveId, ArchiveProperties properties)` method.
-Refer [Customizing the video layout for composed archives](https://tokbox.com/developer/guides/archiving/layout-control.html) for more information.
+See [Customizing the video layout for composed archives](https://tokbox.com/developer/guides/archiving/layout-control.html) for more information.
 Use the `ArchiveProperties` builder as follows:

 ```java